Orchard Valley Quilters Guild

 The Orchard Valley Quilters Guild is pleased sponsor this Outreach Program and we encourage other guilds to teach the students in their communities about the timeless art of quilting.
 They say it takes a village to raise a child, and our guild can be proud of its work.

--- Article contributed by Joan Lailey.
+-- Article by Joan Lailey.